rophertv/villager-repellent/README.md

 # VillagerRepellent
-A lightweight Paper plugin that lets you repel villagers from using specific beds, workstations, and other POI locations — works by logging blocks to a list of banned coordinates for villager use.
+A lightweight Paper plugin that lets you repel villagers from using specific beds and workstations — works by logging blocks to a list of banned coordinates for villager use.
 Perfect for keeping villagers out of personal homes, or using workstation blocks as decoration.
 (No more fishermen in your barrel room!)

 ## Features